God Himself, the Unique IX

 Now let’s talk a bit about yellow people.
 Yellow people are primarily located in the Orient.
 What are the differences between the environments and geographical positions of the Orient and the Occident?
 In the Orient, the majority of the land is fertile, and it is rich in materials and mineral deposits.
 That is, all sorts of above-ground and underground resources are plentiful.
 And for this group of people, for this race, God also prepared the corresponding soil, climate, and the various geographical environments that are suitable for them.
 Although there are great differences between that geographical environment and the environment in the Occident, people’s necessary food, livelihoods, and sources for survival were prepared by God.
 It’s just a different environment for living than white people have in the Occident.
 But what is the one thing that I need to call to your attention, that I need to tell you?
 The number of the Eastern race is relatively high, so God added a lot of elements in that piece of the earth that are different from the West.
 In that part of the world, He added a lot of different landscapes and all kinds of abundant materials.
 Natural resources there are very abundant; the terrain is also varied and diverse, adequate for nurturing an enormous number of the Eastern race.
 Something that’s different from the West is that in the East—from the south to the north, from the east to the west—the climate is better than the West.
 The four seasons are clearly delineated, temperatures are hospitable, natural resources are abundant, and the natural scenery and types of terrain are much better than in the West.
 Why did God do this?
 God created a very rational balance between white people and yellow people.
 What does this mean?
 It means that every aspect of their food, the things that they use, what white people have for enjoyment are much better than what yellow people are able to enjoy.
 However, God is not biased against any race.
 God gave yellow people a more beautiful and better environment for survival.
 This is the balance.
 So you understand, right?

 After talking about some of these things, now do you have some familiarity with the main topic we just discussed?
 Do you have some understanding of it?
-There’s a reason I’ve spoken about these things within the broader topic—now you should have a basic overview of it.
+There’s a reason I’ve spoken about these things within the broader topic—now you should have a basic overview of it, right?
 You can tell Me how much you understood.
-(All of mankind has been nurtured only by the laws determined by God for all things.
+(All of mankind has been nurtured by the laws determined by God for all things.
 When God was determining these laws, He provided different races with different environments, different lifestyles, different foods, and different climates and temperatures.
 This was so that all of mankind can settle on the earth and survive.
-From this I can see God’s management plan and His meticulous arrangements as well as His wisdom and perfection.)
-(In order to nurture mankind, God has determined these laws for us and has prepared geographical environments as well as various types of foods.
-And in order for us to better survive within this type of environment He prepared different spaces to live in.
-From this I can see that God’s work and plans are very precise, and I can see His love for us humans.)
-Does anyone have anything to add?
-(The laws and scopes determined by God cannot be changed at all by any person, event, or thing.
+From this I can see God’s plans for their survival are very precise and I can see His wisdom and perfection, and His love for us humans.)
+(The laws and scopes determined by God cannot be changed by any person, event, or thing.
 It is all under His rule.)
 Looking from the perspective of the laws determined by God for the growth of all things, isn’t all of mankind, no matter what type, living under God’s provisions—aren’t they all living under His nurturing?
 If these laws were destroyed or if God hadn’t established these kinds of laws for mankind, what would their prospects be?
 After humans lost their basic environments for survival, would they have any source of food?
 It’s possible that food sources would become a problem.
 If people lost their sources of food, that is, if they couldn’t get anything to eat, how many days would they be able to hold on?
 Possibly they wouldn’t be able to hold on for even a single month, and their survival would become a problem.
 So every single thing that God does for people’s survival, for their continuing existence, multiplication, and subsistence is very important.
 Every single thing that God does among all things is closely related to and inseparable from people’s survival.
 If mankind’s survival became a problem, could God’s management continue on?
 Would God’s management still exist?
 God’s management coexists with the survival of all mankind who He nurtures, so no matter what God prepares for all things and what He does for humans, this is all necessary for Him, and it is critical for mankind’s survival.
 If these laws that God determined for all things were departed from, if these laws were broken or disrupted, all things would no longer be able to exist, mankind’s environment for survival would not continue to exist, and neither would their daily sustenance, and neither would they.
 For this reason, God’s management of mankind’s salvation would no longer exist either.

 These last few times in fellowship, the range of the topics that we’ve had fellowship on is rather broad, and their scope is wide, so it takes some effort for you to take it all in.
 This is because these topics are things that haven’t been encountered before in people’s belief in God.
 Some people hear it as a mystery and some people hear it as a story—which perspective is right?
 From what perspective do you hear all of this?
-(I have recognized an aspect of God’s authority and also seen His honor, and from that I can also see His love for mankind.
-Every single thing that God does contains His meticulous arrangements and plans for mankind.
-He loves and cherishes us so much that He has even thoughtfully provided us with our food.)
-(We have seen God’s actions, as well as how methodically He has arranged all things and that all things have these laws, and through these words we can understand more of God’s actions and His meticulous arrangements for saving mankind.)
+(We have seen how methodically God has arranged all things and that all things have these laws, and through these words we can understand more of God’s actions and His meticulous arrangements for saving mankind.)
 Through these times in fellowship, have you seen what the scope of God’s management of all things is?
 (All of mankind, everything.)
 Is God the God of one race?
 Is He the God of one type of people?
 Is He the God of a small portion of mankind?
 (No, He’s not.)
 Since that’s not the case, in people’s knowledge of God, if He were only the God of a small portion of mankind, or if you believe that God is only your God, is this perspective correct?
 Since God manages and rules over all things, people should see His actions, His wisdom, and His almightiness that are revealed in His rule over all things.
 This is something that people must know.
 If you say that God manages all beings, rules over all beings, and rules over all of mankind, but if you don’t have any understanding of or insight into His rule over mankind, can you really acknowledge that He rules over all things?
 You may think in your heart, “I can, because I see that this life of mine is all ruled by God.”
 But is God really that small?
 He’s not!
 You only see God’s salvation for you and His work in you, and from these things you see His rule.
 That is too small of a scope and it has an impact on your genuine knowledge of God.
 It also limits your genuine knowledge of God’s rule over all things.
-If you limit your knowledge to the scope of what God provides for you and His salvation for you, you will never be able to recognize that He rules over everything, that He rules over all things, and rules over all of mankind.
+If you limit your knowledge of God to the scope of what God provides for you and His salvation for you, you will never be able to recognize that He rules over everything, that He rules over all things, and rules over all of mankind.
 When you fail to recognize all of this, can you truly recognize the fact that God rules over your fate?
 You can’t.
 In your heart you will never be able to recognize that aspect—you will never be able to recognize that level.
 You understand, right?
 Actually, I know to what degree you are able to understand these topics, this content that I’m talking about, so why do I keep talking about it?
 It is because these topics are things that must be understood by every single follower of God, every single person who wants to be saved by God—they must know of these topics.
 Even though at this moment you don’t understand them, someday, when your life and your experience of the truth reach a certain level, when your change in your life disposition reaches a certain level and your stature increases to a certain degree, only then will these topics that I’m communicating to you in fellowship truly provide for and satisfy your pursuit of knowledge of God.
 So these words were to lay a foundation, to prepare you for your future understanding that God rules over all things and for your understanding of God Himself.

 What is My goal in talking about all of these things?
 My goal is to have people know God, to have people understand God’s practical actions.
 Once you understand God and you know His actions, only then do you have the opportunity or the possibility to know Him.
 If, for example, you want to understand a person, how would you understand them?
 Would it be through looking at their outward appearance?
 Would it be through looking at what they wear, how they dress up?
 Would it be through looking at how they walk?
 Would it be through looking at the scope of their knowledge?
 (No.) So how do you understand a person?
 You make a judgment through a person’s speech and behavior, through their thoughts, through what they express and what they reveal.
 This is how you know a person, how you understand a person.
 Likewise, if you want to know God, if you want to understand His practical side, His true side, you must know Him through His actions and through every single practical thing that He does.
 This is the best way, and it is the only way.
 So you can understand now, right?